vercel/next.js/docs/deployment.md

 Next.js will automatically load the latest version of your application in the background when routing.
 For client-side navigations, `next/link` will temporarily function as a normal `<a>` tag.

 **Note:** If a new page (with an old version) has already been prefetched by `next/link`, Next.js will use the old version.
-Then, after either a full page refresh or multiple client-side page transitions, Next.js will show the latest version.
+Then, navigating to a page that has not been prefetched yet will show the latest version.

 ## Related